dannycahyo/heroic-react/day-1/04-custom-components/README.md

 Think of components like JavaScript functions:

-- They accept inputs (called "props")
+- They are just functions that return JSX
-- They return React elements describing what should appear on screen
+- They can be reused multiple times throughout your app
-- They can be reused multiple times
+- They help organize your code into logical, manageable pieces

 **Component Rules:**